-Specifically, this Bilby EMP is submitted with the PER in order to satisfy the EPA and the Department of Environment and Energy (DoEE) that Sheffield has taken into consideration the environmental objectives set for terrestrial fauna (and in particular the Bilby) and are committed to undertaking a project that meets these objectives.
-This will occur through the application management and monitoring measures as detailed in this Bilby EMP.
+Specifically, this FEMP is submitted to satisfy the EPA and the Department of Environment and Energy (DoEE) that Thunderbird Operations has complied with the requirements of the relevant conditions under Ministerial Statement 1080.
+Table 4 contains the relevant conditions and the section of this FEMP that addresses the requirements of each condition.
+Thunderbird Operations are committed to undertaking a project that meets these objectives.
+This will occur through the application of management and monitoring measures detailed in this FEMP.